-The year of 2018 is set to see a further rise of outsourcing trends worldwide.
+The year 2018 is set to see a further rise in outsourcing trends worldwide.
 A recent article published by Deloitte states that IT service outsourcing was at 31% in 2017 and will continue to grow rapidly in future.

 Businesses aren’t simply outsourcing work to other businesses and countries because it’s the “in thing” to do either.
 They are outsourcing because of the many benefits of doing so – more about these a little later.